ledimestari/homeassistant-storj-integration/README.md

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/6cd58485-69c1-4af4-88c3-0f2d9367a1ac" />

-Setup is simple and only needs the IP-address (e.g. 192.168.1.123) and port of your node server.
+Setup is simple and only needs the IP-address (e.g. 192.168.1.123) and the port of your node server.

 Default port 14002 provided as a default value.